coralyossef/final-project-server-/README.md

 - `requirements.txt`: Contains the list of dependencies required for the project.
   - Used to install the necessary packages using pip.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-Please make sure your code follows the project's coding style and includes appropriate tests.

 ## License